MatiMenich/eskra.me/README.md

 * Multilanguage (currently supporting english, spanish and experimental support for chinese and japanese)
 * And much more !

-Here we write the nice features of the app.

-blabla bla

 ## Usage ##

 ### Installation ###